vityobug/homelab/README.md

 for self-hosted services.
 The cluster consists of **3 master nodes and 3 worker nodes**, using **Calico** for networking and **Longhorn** for storage.
 Longhorn replicates storage across all three worker nodes, ensuring redundancy.
-Large files, such as ISOs and movies, are stored on an **NFS share**.
+Large files, such as ISOs and media files, are stored on an **NFS share**.
 Ingress is managed by **NGINX Ingress Controller** and **MetalLB** for external IP allocation.